accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It is a custom-built version of the classic game Pong, with many modern features and customization options.
 *   **Q: What makes it different from the original Pong?**
     A: It adds randomly generated obstacles that change the gameplay, allows players to set their own rules (like ball speed and winning score), supports custom backgrounds, and can be played against another human or an AI opponent.
-*   **Q: What technology was used to build it?**
+*   **Q: What technology was used to build Pongify?**
-    A: It was built entirely in Python using the Pygame library for game development and Pillow for image handling.
+    A: The Pongify game was built entirely in Python, using the popular Pygame library for game development and Pillow for image handling.

 © 2024 Accaderi.
 All rights reserved.